Lower Right Back Pain: Causes and Treatment

 The sacroiliac (SI) joint connects the pelvis to the sacrum, the triangular bone between the lower spine and tailbone.
 The locking or abnormal movement of these joints (due to trauma or other causes) can lead to back pain and referred pain.

 Sacroiliac pain may also be caused by a form of arthritis called ankylosing spondylitis.
-Ankylosing spondylitis is a progressive, debilitating disease that can cause parts of the spine to fuse together.
-Symptoms include spinal stiffness, pain, and immobility.
+This progressive inflammatory condition can cause parts of the spine to fuse together, resulting in spinal stiffness, pain, and immobility.

 Herniated Disc